pyth-network/pyth-client/doc/getting_started.md

 5rYvdyWAunZgD2EC1aKo7hQbutUUnkt7bBFM6xNq2z7Z
 ```

-Once permissioned, you need two additional public keys in the key-store.
-The id of the mapping-account that contains the directory listing of the on-chain symbols and the id of the on-chain oracle program that you use to publish prices.
-Mapping and program accounts are maintained in three separate environments: pythnet, devnet and forthcoming mainnet-beta.
+Once permissioned, you need three additional public keys in the key-store.
+The id of the mapping-account that contains the directory listing of the on-chain symbols, the id of the on-chain oracle program that you use to publish prices and the id of the parameter-account that contains various math look-up tables used to compute the aggregate price.
+Mapping, program and parameter accounts are maintained in three separate environments: pythnet, devnet and forthcoming mainnet-beta.

 Use the init_key_store.sh script to initialize these account keys: